ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

 }
 ```

-The standard implementation of the reader monad:
+The standard implementation of the Reader monad:

 ```scala mdoc
 trait ReaderMonadImp extends ReaderMonad {